US seniors fulfill dreams, fight depression with virtual reality

 Through VR, seniors can go places they've never been and check destinations off their bucket lists.

-VR Genie, which is run by the nonprofit organization Equality Lab, is funded by Miami-Dade County.
+VR Genie, which is run by the nonprofit organization Equality Lab, is funded by Miami-Dade County's Mayor's Age Friendly Initiative through a mini grant.
 The goal is to provide nursing homes with VR helmets as soon as Ivanovitch, 35, compiles a more extensive "dream library."

 "We are really trying to reconnect them with the world," said Ivanovitch.